-There will be one staff position 100% FTE [Full-Time Employee] referred to as TGIF’s Coordinator.
-TGIF’s Coordinator works under the direction of TGIF’s Committee and exists to meet the needs of the Committee.
-TGIF’s Coordinator reports to the Director of the Student Environmental Resource Center (SERC).
+There will be one staff position 100% FTE [Full-Time Employee] referred to as TGIF’s Manager.
+TGIF’s Manager works under the direction of TGIF’s Committee and exists to meet the needs of the Committee.
+TGIF’s Manager reports to the Director of the Student Environmental Resource Center (SERC).

 - Advise and support TGIF’s Committee

 - Recruit and orient new Committee members annually

 - Facilitate communication between project grantees, project applicants, and TGIF’s Committee

 - Develop and run trainings and workshops for grant applicants and grant recipients

 - Advise prospective grant applicants

 - Advise TGIF funded projects and track their progress, ensuring all projects are meeting TGIF Grant and Program Policies